 Step One: Recognise your worth

-You might have been stuck in a job that you hated for five years.
+You might have been stuck in a job that you hated for five years or been a stay-at-home mum which is a job in itself.
 It might have been hell on earth, and you only got through it because of sheer perseverance.
 Whatever the reason, without realising it, you’ve picked up a vast number of skills along the way:

 You might have trained a brand-new recruit